Comparison of the Different Types of Project Management Office (PMO)

 The APM defines a PMO as:

 Typical a PMO will provide support to the project management processes, such as change control, information management, risk management, planning.
 They normally provide support for project control and reporting, updating the project plans and other project trackers.
 They can provide specialist support such as risk management analysts or planners.
 Or facilitate core processes such as project kick-off workshops, or lessons learned review.
 In fact, there is a huge range of different services that PMOs offer in different organisations.
-What they don’t do is create the project deliverables, or provide desks and chairs.
+What they don’t do is create the project deliverables.
 They are experts in setting up and running the administrative processes for projects.

 Does Your